 Post-procedure, you’ll be wrapped in a surgical dressing or support bra and taken into a recovery area, where we will ensure you’re on your way to a speedy recovery.
 As the anesthesia wears off, there may be some discomfort at your chest, such as a sore or tight feeling.
 Your dressings will be removed within a week.
 Sometimes tissue glue or tape is used, which eventually and naturally falls off within about two weeks.
-Since this is an outpatient procedure, you’ll be able to return home from our Bay Area surgery center after the initial recovery period and your chosen pre-operative pal should be prepared to drive you back to your Bay Area home and help with your recovery.
+Since this is an outpatient procedure, you’ll be able to return home from our Bay Area surgery center after the initial recovery period and your chosen pre-operative pal should be prepared to drive you back to your home and help with your recovery.

 Things To Consider

 • Your implants will likely need to be replaced down the line, in about ten years.
 After breast implant surgery, you should have a periodic examination to monitor your implants.

 • We recommend a mammogram before (and a few months after) surgery.
 Following treatment, you should continue to perform breast self-examinations and regular check ups.

 • Expect to refrain from lifting, pulling or pushing anything that causes pain and limit strenuous activity or upper body twisting if this causes discomfort during your recovery.

 A. Breast augmentation surgery stretches the breast tissue and muscles so can be painful – especially when implants have been placed under the chest muscle.
 Typically, the most pain is experienced within the first 48 hours after surgery.
 Your level of pain will decrease day by day and can be effectively treated with various pain medications.
 Your breasts may feel tight and sensitive to the touch and your skin may feel warm or itchy.
 You may also experience difficulty raising your arms.

 Q. How much downtime should I expect?